 8. The nature and seriousness of the danger to the alleged victim, any other person or the community that would be posed by the person’s release;

 9. The likelihood of more criminal activity by the person after release; and

 10. Any other factor concerning the person’s ties to the community or bearing on the risk that the person may willfully fail to appear.

 Hiring an experienced criminal defense attorney can help you get your loved one out of jail without posting bail.
 An experienced criminal defense attorney will review these factors with you and decide what to argue to the judge and strategize how to get you or your loved one out of custody.

 Are you or a loved one charged with a crime?
-Hire an experienced criminal defense attorney at Mueller Hinds & Associates for representation and help getting out of custody.
+Contact our Las Vegas Personal Injury Attorney at Hinds Injury Law Las Vegas for representation and help to get out of custody.
 Come in today for a free consultation.